aerospike/aerospike-prometheus-exporter/README.md

 ####  Pre Requisites for a FIPS build

-To generate a FIPS compatible exporter, you need to have FIPS enabled OS and OpenSSL Aerospike Exporter internally using boringcrypto library
+To generate a FIPS compatible exporter, you need to have FIPS enabled OS and OpenSSL Aerospike Exporter internally using boringcrypto library for FIPS complaince crypto operations

-NOTE: currently exporter with FIPS is only supported in OS=linux and OSARCH=amd64
+NOTE: Currently Aerospike Prometheus Exporter with FIPS is only supported
+      OS_ARCH=amd64 and OS=CentOS 8 or OS=Red Hat Enterprise Linus 8

 #### Steps